Reserve Your Turkey

 - No GMOs.
 No antibiotics.
 No hormones.

-- Fed on slow-growth vegetarian feed.
+- Fed only vegetarian feed.

 - Raised humanely in ways that support natural behavior.